Jørgen Jørgensen's Revolution: Situation in Iceland

 In England, Jørgensen learned about the impact of the war in Iceland from Icelandic merchants.
-Since the loss of the Danish fleet, Norway, Iceland and Greenland couldn't receive their needed supplies from Denmark.
+Since the loss of the Dano-Norwegian fleet, Norway, Iceland and Greenland couldn't receive their needed supplies from Denmark.
 This, including the recently ended Danish trade monopoly over Iceland, and a volcanic eruption in 1783 where over nine thousand Icelanders died, led to a weak Iceland which Jørgensen saw to exploit.

 First expedition to Iceland

 "I laid out my plan without saying a word to anyone preferably, and as the following day was a Sunday, I went in land with 12 of my sailors as soon as I had seen that the whole town had gone into the church.
 I went straight there to the governor's house, split my little troop into two groups and posted six in front and six behind the building with orders to fire on anyone who tried to interrupt me.
 Then I opened the door and entered in armed with a couple of pistols.
 His Grace, there rested on a sofa, was somewhat surprised my sudden appearance.
 He was alone in the house except for the cook, who was busy making prepare the dinner, a couple of servants and a Danish Lady."

 On 29 December 1808, at Liverpool harbour, Jørgensen accompanied and financed by James Savignac and Samuel Phelps, with the additional help of Sir Joseph Banks, embarked for Iceland with supplies for the starving population.

 Their vessel Clarence met hostile resistance from the Danish government at Reykjavík, since it displayed the Union Jack Nevertheless, Jørgensen forced an agreement to bring the humanitarian aid ashore.
 Though, Jørgensen, Phelps, and Banks' humanitarian efforts faced challenges in Reykjavik, as the city's population of around 300 residents were predominantly linked to the colonial Danish government and enjoyed privileged status.
 This population did not represent the rural Icelanders in need of assistance that the three sought to reach.